Jesús Rubio

 Biography

 After completing the Spanish Baccalaureate, he earned a Licenciatura degree at the Complutense University of Madrid and an MSc at the Institute for Theoretical Physics of Madrid, specialising in particle physics, cosmology, and quantum information theory.
-He was then awarded a SEPnet scholarship to pursue his doctorate at the University of Sussex, where he wrote his thesis on quantum optics and Bayesian metrology under the supervision of Jacob Dunningham.
-Upon receiving his PhD in 2019, he joined the group of Janet Anders at the University of Exeter as a postdoctoral researcher, developing global thermometry as a new subfield of quantum thermodynamics.
+In 2019, he completed a PhD on quantum optics, Bayesian metrology, and sensing networks at the University of Sussex.